keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 After clicking **Next Step**, you will see the template builder.
 Fill in all needed credentials and perform the required OAuth authorizations.

+**Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
+If you are struggling with this part, go to the section [Authorizing Data Destinations](/templates/social-media-engagement/#authorizing-data-destinations) below.

+Follow the steps one by one and authorize at least one data source from the list.
+Finally, the destination must be authorized as well.

 {: .image-popup}
 ![Social Media Engagement - Steps](/templates/social-media-engagement/socmed-eng-steps.png)